DavidRucinski/davidrucinski.github.io/index.md

 ### About me
 >I recently graduated with a Bachelor of Science (B.Sc.)
 Major in Statistics at the University of Winnipeg, Manitoba.
 Statistical analysis is a passion of mine, I am always looking at the statistics to see their relative significance and learn more about the data.
-There are many topics I wish to explore further such as <s>neural networks</s>, machine learning, cluster analysis, Bayesian data analysis, and random forests to name a few.
+There are many topics I wish to explore further such as <s>neural networks</s>, <s>machine learning</s>, <s>cluster analysis</s>, Bayesian data analysis, and <s>random forests</s> to name a few.
 I am enthusiastic about learning, not only in data science and statistics, but in general.
 Recently I have been learning more:

 >>* Oracle
 >>* SQL